-How To Reset Sudo Password In Ubuntu 20.04 LTS - OSTechNix
+Reset Sudo Password In Ubuntu 22.04 LTS - OSTechNix

-We can reset the users’ password from the “rescue” or “single user” mode.
-To reset a sudo user’s password, first you need to ENTER into rescue mode.
-Refer the following guide to boot into rescue mode in Ubuntu-like systems.

-After you entered in to the rescue mode, mount the root (/) file system in read/write mode by entering the following command:
+After you entered into the rescue mode, mount the root (

 # mount -n -o remount,rw /

-Now, reset the sudo user’s password using “passwd” command:
+Now, reset the sudo user's password using "

-# passwd sk
+# passwd ostechnix

-Here, “sk” is the sudo user.
+Here, "ostechnix" is the sudo user.
 Replace it with your own user name.

 Enter the password twice: